OptimChain/Main/_posts/Van_Instructions.md

 **Electric Capacity**
 1. Capacity: Total Capacity of the van is 8.8 kwH.
 Given baseline consumption (Fridge, van, lights, inverter), solar is enough to sustain full charge.

-    1.1 To monitor this:
-       When the voltage reaches 25.5 on the inverter, the van has roughly 20% battery left and need to be charged.
+2. Monitoring: When the voltage reaches 25.5 on the inverter, the van has roughly 20% battery left and need to be charged.
-       Charging (App): There is a charging app with the following login and password:
+3. App Monitoring via inverter sensor: There is a charging app with the following login and password:

             Login:
             Pass

-2. The van can be charged at chargepoint stations with level 1 and level 2 chargers:
+4. The van can be charged at chargepoint stations with level 1 and level 2 chargers:

-Chargepoint App:
+Chargepoint App Download:

-3. Generator Charging: If the battery dies, the generator can be used to jump start the van.
+5. Generator Charging: If the battery dies, the generator can be used to jump start the van.
 THIS SHOULD BE AVOIDED as the inverted would die as well and prevent solar charging.

+    5.1.
 To charge via generater:

 **Water Capacity**
 1. The van has 20 gallons of total water tank capacity.
 2. Additionally, there is 20 gallons of gray water capacity.
 Avoid pouring heavy oils into the gray water tank.

 **Van Computer**

 1. The van monitors can be used to via laptop for work.
-Included are Hdmi cables to attach to the monitors.
+Included are two hdmi cables to attach to the monitors.

 **Wifi**: